z-dodson/Matrix-class/README.md

 # Matrix-class
 A class for storing matrices

+## Problems
+There appears to be problems when not using square matrices

 ## Matrix
 The standard class for matrices
 Input a matrix in a list, separating each row with a new list